-The Village Histories, Portrait of Slindon by Josephine Duggan Rees and the Aspects of the Religious History of Slindon Since the Reformation published this Spring give interesting accounts of previous owners of the Slindon Estate – most notably of course that from 686 to 1542 of The Archbishops of Canterbury, followed by the Kempe, Newburgh, Eyre/Leslie and Isaacsons before passing to the National Trust.
+The Village Histories, Portrait of Slindon by Josephine Duggan Rees and the Aspects of the Religious History of Slindon Since the Reformation, published recently, give interesting accounts of previous owners of the Slindon Estate – most notably, of course, that from 686 to 1542 of the Archbishops of Canterbury, followed by the Kempes, Newburghs, Eyres/Leslies and Isaacsons before passing to the National Trust.

-What is not always appreciated is the close connection between the Kempes and Radclyffe Earls of Derwentwater who fought valiantly for the exiled Stuarts in the Jacobite cause.
+What is not always appreciated is the close connection between the Kempes and the Radclyffes, Earls of Derwentwater, who fought valiantly for the exiled Stuarts in the Jacobite cause.

-The Radclyffes, originally from Lancashire, were established in Northumberland with extensive estates centred at Dilston Castle near the River Tyne some 18 miles west of Newcastle on Tyne.
+The Radclyffes, originally from Lancashire, were established in Northumberland with extensive estates centred at Dilston Castle near the River Tyne, some 18 miles west of Newcastle upon Tyne.

-The 2nd Earl of Derwentwater married Lady Mary Tudor natural daughter of Charles II by the actress Mary “Moll” Davies on the 18th August 1687.
+The 2nd Earl of Derwentwater married Lady Mary Tudor, natural daughter of Charles II by the actress Mary “Moll” Davies, on 18 August 1687.

 Edward Radclyffe 1655-1705 2nd Earl of Derwentwater